Blog

 }

-You can think all this information about the Tasks and the Taks Parallel Library is not relevant because we want to speak about async and await keywords, but it is important.
-You have to know all this stuff because we will see it later but async and await keywords does nothing else that using the Task Parallel Library for you to make asynchronous implementation simpler.
+You may think all this information about Tasks and the Task Parallel Library is not relevant because we want to talk about the async and await keywords, but it is important.
+You have to know all this stuff because we will see it later: the async and await keywords do nothing else than use the Task Parallel Library for you, to make asynchronous implementation simpler.

-The last think you have to know about is how the Task Parallel Library is dealing with exceptions.
-You saw above some exceptions but it's only because I was executed the application in debug mode, in a release mode all theses exceptions would have been ignored so the application would have continue to work but not as excepected and no one would have noticed nothing.
-It's because you have to care about exceptions to be informed if an exception occured.
+The last thing you have to know about is how the Task Parallel Library deals with exceptions.
+You saw some exceptions above but it's only because I was running the application in debug mode; in release mode all these exceptions would have been ignored, so the application would have continued to work but not as expected, and no one would have noticed anything.
+This is why you have to take care of exceptions, to be informed when an exception occurs.

-If we take one of our first implementation that was (I removed the debug lines to be shorter):
+If we take one of our first implementations, which was (I removed the debug lines to be shorter):

 private void DoSomeWork()